cxn304/USL_DIC/README.md

-# Unsupervised neural networks with U-Net
+# Unsupervised neural networks DIC

 This code implements an unsupervised learning approach using the U-Net architecture for image segmentation.
 The goal is to train a model to predict deformations in images without any labeled training data.
 The paper has submitted to optics and lasers in engineering.